• All About Lamu

 Just a few of the many other sights, tastes and experiences that make Lamu so special – the first captivating glimpse of town and island across the channel from the airport jetty on neighbouring Manda Island – a sight that never fails to lift the spirits of even the weariest traveller.

 Lamu’s famous cats – whose sleek bodies and elfin faces hint at their Egyptian ancestry.
 The busy, animated street life when the town comes alive in the late afternoon after a long siesta.
-Wonderful seafood – succulent prawns, lobster, crab, snapper and tuna fish – all cooked in distinctive Lamu style with coconut and Indian Ocean spices.
+Wonderful seafood – succulent prawns, lobster, crab, snapper and tuna – all cooked in distinctive Lamu style with coconut and Indian Ocean spices.
 Mouth-watering fruits – Lamu’s sweet mangos are renowned all along the Kenyan coast.

 Sunset cruises – sailing the Lamu Channel in a traditional lateen dhow, watching the moon rise in the East above Manda Island.
 The balmy climate – warm tropical days and humid nights cooled by the sea breeze.
 The magic of the huge, starry equatorial night sky – the Milky Way often seems close enough to touch.
 And most importantly of all – the time and space to slow down and let go with family and friends.
 In a world that is increasingly homogenized and harried, Lamu makes a wonderfully authentic and unhurried retreat.